RedisLabs/redisraft/docs/Using.md

 1. Key expiration is performed as a local operation on each cluster node.
 The reason for this is that expiration depends on a local clock as well as on active expiry logic; thus, volatile keys may violate consistency.

-2. Blocking operations are not supported.

-3. `WATCH` and `UNWATCH` are not currently supported.
+2. `WATCH` and `UNWATCH` are not currently supported.

-4. Lua scripts are supported but should be written as pure functions (i.e., as required when script replication rather than command replication is in use).
+3. Lua scripts are supported but should be written as pure functions (i.e., as required when script replication rather than command replication is in use).
 This is because a RedisRaft cluster replicates the Lua script itself to each node, not the raw Redis commands that result from running the script.

    For example, avoid using non-deterministic commands such as `RANDOMKEY`, `SRANDMEMBER`, and `TIME`, as these will produce different values when executed on follower nodes.